-The bank participated in the Paycheck Protection Program (PPP) in 2021 and 2020.
+The bank participated in the Paycheck Protection Program (PPP) in 2021.
 These loans were part of the federal government's response to the economic impact of COVID-19 by providing businesses with funding to cover payroll and other operating costs.
 The loans associated with this program will either be forgiven, if the business meets the requirements for forgiveness, or will remain loans that have maturities of two or five years.
 The loans are guaranteed by the Small Business Administration (SBA) and have an interest rate of 1%.
-The bank originated \$13,300,000 and \$5,387,000 of these loans as of December 31, 2021 and 2020 respectively.
-There were \$863,000 and \$7,600,000 of these loans outstanding at December 31, 2021 and 2020 respectively.
-There was \$464,000 and \$396,000 of PPP fee income recognized for the years ended December 31, 2021 and 2020, respectively.
-Due to the guarantees associated with these loans, they represent minimal risk to the bank.
+The bank originated \$13,300,000 of these loans as of December 31, 2021.
+There were \$863,000 of these loans outstanding at December 31, 2021.
+There was \$84,000 and \$464,000 of PPP fee income recognized for the years ended December 31, 2022 and 2021, respectively.
+Due to the guarantees associated with these loans, they represented minimal risk to the bank.